tonghuikang/macOS_setup/README.md

 - Telegram (if not already downloaded)
 - Typora
 - Zoom
+- Logitech Options (I own a MX Anywhere 2S)
+- Logitech Presentation (I own a Spotlight)
 - Visual Studio Code
 - PyCharm

 #### Allow screen recording for certain apps

 - (This is so that you have less panic when you really need to screen record with those apps)
-- Relevant apps: Google Chrome, Zoom, QuickTime Player
+- Relevant apps: Google Chrome, Zoom, QuickTime Player, Logitech Presentation
 - Attempt to record screen with the app.
 Then go to Security & Privacy > Privacy > Screen Recording > Enable